Sorry About Dresden

 Sorry About Dresden was an indie rock band from Chapel Hill, North Carolina.
 The band formed in 1997 and was signed to Saddle Creek Records.

-Career

-Combining elements of traditional alternative rock and punk rock, the band has drawn comparisons to Pavement, Superchunk, and the Archers of Loaf.
-The music’s sound is guitar-driven with a twangy, chiming feel.

-Though they use political-historical references in a number of their song and album titles and in the name of the band itself (see Bombing of Dresden in World War II), Sorry About Dresden’s music is largely apolitical.
-Lyrics tend to be melancholy or about weather.
+Sorry About Dresden has released three full-length albums, an EP, and has appeared on several compilations.

+History

+In 1997, Omaha, Nebraska-born Matt Oberst founded Sorry About Dresden in Chapel Hill, North Carolina with bassist Matt Tomich, guitarist/vocalist Eric Roehrig, and drummer James Hepler.
+Though the name of the band references the bombing of Dresden during World War II, Sorry About Dresden is "neither ideological nor depressive".

-Sorry About Dresden has released three full-length albums, an EP, and has appeared on a number of compilations and finally found a home on Saddle Creek Records.
-The band’s first release was The Mayor Will Abdicate in 1999 under the independent label Route 14 Records.
-This was followed by How the Cold War Began and The Convenience of Indecision, both released in 2001.
+The band's first release was the single "Crusades" in 1998.
+Their debut album The Mayor Will Abdicate came out in 1999 on the independent label Route 14 Records.
+This was followed by How the Cold War Began EP and The Convenience of Indecision album, both released in 2001.

-Sorry About Dresden's biggest commercial success came by way of their fourth album Let it Rest with Saddle Creek Records, an Omaha-based label started by Justin Oberst, brother of the band’s guitarist (and co-singer) Matt Oberst.
-The other members of Sorry About Dresden are drummer James Hepler, singer/guitarist Eric Roehrig, and bassist Matt Tomich.
+Sorry About Dresden's biggest commercial success came by way of their third album Let It Rest (2003) with Saddle Creek Records, an Omaha-based label started by Justin Oberst, brother of the band's frontman Matt Oberst.
 Matt Oberst's younger brother, Conor Oberst of the popular indie act Bright Eyes, is also on the label.

-Over the years Sorry About Dresden has made a name for itself on the college rock scene, mostly through word of mouth and favorable reviews in independent publications.
+In March 2006, Sorry About Dresden played a show after not having performed in over a year.

 Singer and guitarist Matt Oberst died on November 27, 2016, at the age of 42.
+The surviving members played a memorial concert in Oberst's honor on January 4, 2020 as part of the Cat's Cradle (venue) 50th anniversary.

 The song "Ghost (Is Leaving Me)", recorded during "The Convenience Of Indecision" sessions, was released posthumously on October 22, 2021.